Okaminokiba315/DeviantartFaveChecker/README.md

 2. 2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000'), Adding Links and Mature content warning for some artists
 3. 4th Feb 2023 = Handling mature content indicator separately for visual-art and literature works.
 Adding choice to display proofs with terminal or by csv table and txt.
 Deleted repeated function.
 Added documentation.
 4. 5th Feb 2023 = Added 'reserchs_alt.py'.
 Limited function and slower than its
 counterpart, but can retrieve more art infos up to all arts of an user.
+Added Timestamps.